 By definition, trade is paperless if electronic communications are used, so no special rules may be thought to be required for trade once e-communications themselves are validated.
 However, a large part of paperless trade involves public entities, whether customs authorities or other regulatory agencies protecting the integrity of the national economy and environment.
 As noted, electronic communications exchanged with public entities may be subject to special requirements.

-Often, States decide to introduce safeguards in addition to the general electronic transactions law applying to paperless trade.
+Often, States decide to introduce safeguards in addition to the general ETL applying to paperless trade.
 It is then important to minimize occasions in which the special requirements hinder the flow of trade-related data.

 For instance, section 25 of the Electronic Transactions Act 2010 (Cap.
 88) of Singapore extends the application of the Act to the use of electronic records by public agencies in that country.
 Note subsection (2), with relatively restrictive provisions for some cases.